 School safety and security are top concerns in communities everywhere, but many administrators and teachers feel overwhelmed when considering their options and available resources.
 It’s well known that many school districts and staff members are being asked to accomplish more with less, which doesn’t seem practical when it comes to school entrance control systems.

 The good news is that modern school entrance control technology offers affordable features that can streamline staff involvement in entrance control while maintaining tight security.
-And in the era of COVID-19, school access control systems can also play a helpful, automated role in temperature scanning and contact tracing.
+And in the era of heightened concerns about public health, school access control systems can also play a helpful, automated role in temperature scanning and contact tracing.

 Consider these questions when evaluating whether a school entry control system is a good fit for your school’s needs: